 The District's water supply comes from both imported and local sources.
-In 2016, 13% of our water supply came from the State Water Project.
+In 2016, 78% of our water supply came from the State Water Project and 2% came from the Colorado River.
 The State water originates in Northern California where it is captured in reservoirs north of Sacramento and released into the Delta of the Sacramento and San Joaquin rivers.
 It is transported via the 444-mile California Aqueduct to State Water Project contractors such as the Metropolitan Water District of Southern California (MWD).
 The District water is filtered and disinfected by MWD at its Jensen Filtration Facility in Granada Hills.
-MWD then delivers the water to its 26-member agencies, including Calleguas Municipal Water District (CMWD), Ventura County's regional wholesale purveyor and the District's direct supplier.
+Water from the Colorado River is filtered and disinfected by MWD at its Weymouth Filtration Plant.
+MWD then delivers the water to its 26-member public agencies, including Calleguas Municipal Water District (CMWD), Ventura County's regional wholesale purveyor and the District's direct supplier.

-Local water is pumped from the Las Posas Basin by three groundwater wells owned and operated by the District.
-The wells produced approximately 87% of our total supply in 2016.
-The District treats the water that is pumped from the wells, and then delivers it to our customers.
-Local and imported water is delivered to our customers through the District's distribution system, which consists of eight reservoirs, five booster pump stations, and approximately 46 miles of water lines.
-Water service is provided through 1,049 service connections.
+Local water is pumped from the Las Posas Basin by five (5) groundwater wells owned and operated by the District.
+The wells produced approximately 20% of our total supply in 2016.
+The District treats the water that is pumped from these wells, and then delivers it to our customers.
+Local and imported water is delivered to our customers through our distribution system, which consists of 19 reservoirs, 10 booster pump stations, and approximately 168 miles of water lines.
+Water service is provided through approximately 10,876 service connections.

-In 2016, the District supplied approximately 2,014 acre-feet of water to over 3,275 people in the community of Somis and surrounding areas for agricultural, residential, industrial, commercial, institutional and fire protection purposes.
+In 2016, the District supplied approximately 8,775 acre-feet of water to over 38,700 people in the city of Moorpark and the contiguous unincorporated areas to the north and west.
+The water supplied by the District was used for residential, industrial, commercial, agricultural, institutional and fire protection purposes.